mmellado/js4noobs/README.md

   }
 ```
 In this case we are creating a function called myFunction.
-At the moment our functoin does nothing.
+At the moment our function does nothing.
 However we can add expressions and statements in our function for it to execute code.

 ```javascript
   function myFunction() {